 (1) In the strikes of 2010 and 2012, respect was the most widely discussed demand by the workers and the media.

-(2) The central train station in Utrecht was a strategic place for the occupation because all trains in The Netherlands pass through it.
+through it.
 During the first cleaners' action in 2007, the main target was Schipol Airport (Amsterdam) because many workers there are politically active (and unionized) and because the cleaning agencies consider Schipol to be a very important client.

 (4) Negotiations started on the 5th day of the strike.